Dragon-KK/EE2016_MUP_LAB/README.md

 # EE2016_MUP_LAB
-We do the verilog.... for now
+We do the verilog.... done
+lets start AVR!!